rsoliveira2018/kata.react/README.md

-"# kata.react - a repository for a few tests on react"
+# kata.react - a repository for a few tests on react